ilhaan/kubeCDN/terraform/cluster/readme.md

 ```
 terraform apply -auto-approve
 ```
-2. Run the `setup.sh` script to connect `kubectl` to the above deployed cluster:
+2. Run the `setup.sh` script to connect `kubectl` to the above deployed cluster.
+Note that this script needs to be run as commands in the current shell, as opposed to running in a child process.
 ```
-./setup.sh
+. ./setup.sh
 ```
 3. Copy dashboard access code to clipboard:
 ```